PynPoint/PynPoint/README.rst

 Copyright 2014-2018 Tomas Stolker, Markus Bonse, Adam Amara, Sascha Quanz, and contributors.

-PynPoint is free software and distributed under GNU GPLv3.
-For the terms and conditions see the LICENSE file.
+PynPoint is free software and distributed under the GNU General Public License v3.
+See the LICENSE file for the terms and conditions.